(This section for my clients contains copies of newsletters, highlights of tax law changes, and other items)

 Tax controversy resolution is my specialty area of practice, so please do not hesitate to contact me for further information and assistance.

 Has the IRS or one of the State taxing agencies sent you a Notice of Adjustment, Notice of Examination, Notice of Deficiency, Notice of Intent to Levy or any other type of communication?
 Do you owe back taxes?
 Have you not filed returns for many years?
 Do you want to know what options you have, and get a recommendation about how to proceed from a tax resolution specialist who is very knowledgeable about and experienced in working with IRS and State processes and procedures?
-Are you unable to afford full-representation costs, but are in a position where you must negotiate with the IRS, but you really need a professional to guide you through the process?
+Are you unable to afford full-representation costs, but are in a position where you must negotiate with the IRS, but you really need a professional to guide you (by "holding your hand" through the process?

 For specific advice on your personal tax controversy, I do charge for my services.
 A specific tax question might be along this line: I have a business that the IRS says is an activity not engaged in for profit.
 How do I persuade them otherwise?
 To answer that question, you will need to provide me with specific information about your business, such as its history of profits or losses, your past experience with the product or services you provide, your success in other ventures, the formality of your record keeping system, and so forth.